unitedstates/statements-of-administration-policy/README.md

 This will update the latest YAML file and download new PDFs.

+Test the metadata integrity by runing:

+  python3 test.py

+The above process is run as a [scheduled job in GitHub Actions](.github/workflows/run_scraper.yaml).

 You can also run the UCSB American Presidency Project scraper, although it should produce no further changes to the data here:

 	scrapy runspider ucsb_scraper.py

-You can also test the metadata integrity by runing

-	python3 test.py